 Initial Margins are set at a level to cover 99.7% of expected daily price movements (where historical movements in daily futures settlement prices are used as a proxy for expected daily price movements).
 ASX Clear (Futures) collects and reviews settlement data to ensure IM levels are consistent with the volatility of Daily Settlement Prices.

-ASX Clear (Futures) reviews Initial Margins for ASX energy Futures & Options regularly.Click here to download the Initial Margin Levels and Inter-Commodity Concessions.
+ASX Clear (Futures) reviews Initial Margins for ASX energy Futures & Options regularly.Click here to download the current Initial Margin Levels and Inter-Commodity Concessions.

 Please read the Energy Margin schedule in conjunction with the ASX guide to Energy margins.